HydraMeshnet/developer-portal/api/layer2_api.md

 # Layer-2 API

-DAC's API consists of two main parts.
-Layer-1 and layer-2.
-On layer-1 you do write operations that change the blockchain's state, while on layer-2 you do read operations without touching the state.
+DAC's API consists of two main parts: layer-1 and layer-2.
+On layer-1 you do write operations that change the blockchain's state, while on layer-2 you do read operations without changing the state.

-Read more about what is layer-2 in its [definition](glossary.md?id=Layer-2).
+Read more about layer-2 [here]](glossary.md?id=Layer-2).

 ## Endpoints

 ### Query DID Document

-Returns the DID document (the implicit one if there were no operations yet on this DID)
+Returns the DID document (the implicit one if there were no operations yet on this DID).

 ```http
 GET /morpheus/v1/did/{did}/document/{blockHeight?}